d12frosted/elpa-mirror/stable-melpa/org-node-readme.txt

 your files have names.

-Anyway, that's just the core of it as described to someone not familiar with zettelkasten.
+Anyway, that's just the core of it as described to someone not familiar with zettelkasten software.
 In fact, out of the simplicity arises something powerful, more to be experienced than explained.

 Compared to other systems: